cloudcreativity/ddd-modules/docs/guide/infrastructure/exception-reporting.md

 Your infrastructure layer should have an adapter that implements this port.
 This means you can tie your application layer to any logging service you are using.

+### PSR Log Implementation

+If all you need to do is log a reported exception as an error, we provide a default implementation that uses a PSR logger.
+The implementation is: `CloudCreativity\Modules\Infrastructure\ExceptionReporter\PsrLogExceptionReporter`

+Provide an instance of the PSR Log as the only constructor argument.

 ### Laravel Example

 For example, it is easy to implement this port in Laravel as it already provides an exception reporter.
 Our